nginxinc/nginx-gateway-fabric/examples/client-settings-policy/README.md

-TODO(kate-osborn): remove before merging to main

 # Client Settings Policy

-This contains examples for testing Client Settings Policy.
+This directory contains YAML files of ClientSettingsPolicies.